ripinteer/fan_protector/README.md

 > :pushpin: **Note:** This fan is a beast, so 60% of it will be already overkill for some cases

-However, if you reading this, you probably want to squeeze all from the XiaoFan setup, and that's won't be a problem.
+However, if you are reading this, you probably want to squeeze all from the XiaoFan setup, and this won't be a problem.
 Just to be safe you can provide some sort of cooling to the cooling fan (haha).
 The 40mm fan can be a way to go (refer to the link in the beginning).

 ### Connecting to Klipper
 Nothing too complicated, just add another fan section.
 You can find examples for Qinatsu and Nidec (indicated at blower PCB) fans by using link above.